Reserve Bank of India (RBI)

 - Definition: A six-member statutory body constituted under Section 45ZB of the RBI Act, 1934, responsible for fixing India's benchmark policy rate (repo rate) to achieve the inflation target of 4% CPI within a +/- 2% tolerance band.

 - Context: Established on 29 September 2016 following the 2016 amendment to the RBI Act, based on the recommendations of the Urjit Patel Committee (2014) which advocated formal inflation targeting.
 Comprises 3 RBI members (Governor Sanjay Malhotra as chairperson, Deputy Governor in charge of monetary policy, one RBI officer nominated by the Board) and 3 external members appointed by the Central Government for a 4-year term.
 Meets at least 4 times a year (in practice, 6 bi-monthly meetings).
-The FIT mandate targets 4% CPI inflation with a +/- 2% band, valid until 31 March 2026.
+The FIT mandate targets 4% CPI inflation with a +/- 2% band, renewed via gazette notification on 25 March 2026 and valid until 31 March 2031 (second renewal since 2016, under Section 45-ZA of the RBI Act).
 Failure clause: if inflation exceeds 6% or falls below 2% for 3 consecutive quarters, the MPC must submit a written explanation to the Government.
 The February 2026 MPC unanimously held the repo rate at 5.25% (after cumulative 125 bps cuts in FY25-26), with a 5:1 majority maintaining a neutral stance (one member voted for accommodative).
-CPI inflation for FY 2025-26 projected at 2.1%; Q4 FY26 at 3.2%; Q1 FY27 at 4.0%.
+The April 2026 MPC (first of FY27, April 8, 2026) also unanimously held at 5.25%, neutral stance; FY27 GDP projected at 6.9% and FY27 CPI at 4.6% (revised upward from 4.2% due to West Asia conflict and crude above $100/barrel).
+CPI inflation for FY 2025-26 was 2.1% (full-year actual); next MPC meeting June 3–5, 2026.
 The framework replaced the earlier system where the RBI Governor had sole authority over rate decisions, enhancing transparency and accountability.

 - UPSC Relevance: GS3 Economy — Prelims: 6 members (3 RBI + 3 external), Section 45ZB of RBI Act, inflation target (4% CPI, +/- 2% band), Governor has casting vote in tie, constituted 29 September 2016, external members appointed by Government for 4-year term, meets at least 4 times/year (bi-monthly in practice), failure clause (3 consecutive quarters outside band); Mains: has the MPC framework improved monetary policy transparency and credibility compared to the pre-2016 single-authority system, tension between growth and inflation targeting (especially post-COVID when growth slowed), should MPC adopt a dual mandate like the US Fed (growth + inflation), RBI's independence in the MPC framework vs government influence through 3 external members, effectiveness of FIT in India — CPI inflation has largely remained within the 2-6% band since 2016.